naffe15/naffe15.github.io/_pages/about.md

 ---

-I am a Senior Economist working at the Federal Research Bank of Chicago.
+I am full Professor of Economics at the Department of Economic Science at Università di Bologna.
 I am interested in Empirical Macroeconomics, Applied Times Series and Monetary Economics.

-In this webpage you can find a sample of my research and source codes.
+Prior to that, I was a senior economist on the macroeconomics team in the economic research department at the Federal Reserve Bank of Chicago where I am currently on leave.
+In that position, I provided research and analysis on macroeconomics and applied econometrics.

-The views expressed here are my own and do not necessarily represent the views of the Federal Reserve Bank of Chiacgo or the Federal Reserve System.
+Prior to joining the Fed, I was economist at the Banque de France and at the European Commission.
+I obtained a B.A. from Bocconi University, Milan (Italy), and an M.Sc. and a Ph.D. in economics from Universitat Pompeu Fabra, Barcelona (Spain).